Balmerino Parish Church: Renovation

-The church underwent both interior and exterior renovations in 1883 which drastically changed the church's layout.
+In 1883 and 1884, the architects C. & L. Ower renovated the church, changing the layout drastically.

 The gallery was removed and replaced by one in the west end so that a new pulpit could be placed in the east end.
 The new pulpit, of "handsome design", was built with panels on each side containing text.
 Behind the pulpit, to each side, two new mosaic windows were built on the east wall.

 On the platform in front of the pulpit a communion table, a font, and an extravagantly designed chair were placed.
 With the pulpit now on the east end opposite the entrance, the pews were each made to sit in rows perpendicular to the north and south walls facing eastwards.
 The pew area was made to extend from the west end to the communion table.

 Two passages were added between the pews, leading from the entrance to the pulpit.
 The bell in the belfry, which was previously operable only from the outside, could now be rung from a chamber in the wall above the door at the entrance.

 The square-headed window in the east gable was replaced with a round window made of "ornate tinted glass in geometrical patterns".
 The other windows were replaced with tinted cathedral glass with tracery added to the front ones on the west gable.

 Construction of the vestry now present in the church was also started at this time when a session house was added to the north face of the church.
 In 1887 a hall with a capacity of 210 people was subsequently added to the north of the original vestry for use as a Sunday school.

 In 1883, upon the church's reopening, the church's choir was formed.